zsylvester/blockdiagram/README.md

 ## Usage

 The main function in 'blockdiagram' is 'create_exploded_view'.
 It can either be used to generate a normal block diagram or an exploded-view block diagram, in which the model is split into several smaller blocks so that more stratigraphic detail is visible.
+Fence diagrams can be created as well.
 Here is a typical set of input parameters:

 ```python
 mlab.figure(bgcolor=(1,1,1))